kevin-soria/gatzport4/gatzport4/gatsby-startbootstrap-agency/content/sections/1-Services.en.md

 ---
 anchor: "Services"
 header: "Services"
-subheader: "What i offer as a software developer."
+subheader: "What I offer as a software developer."
 services: [
   # google each header and type in the first thing you see
   {